We offer classes to suit all ages and ability levels!

 Our classes at Total Physio continuing all year, so you can keep maintaining your strength and mobility!
 Call us now to sign up!

-Classes start from 27th February and run for 7 weeks.
-All of our classes are taught by Chartered Physiotherapists, who are experts in how the body moves.
+Classes start 24th April and run for 6 weeks.
+All of our classes are taught by experts in how the body moves.

 - All classes are payable in advance

 - 6 week course of Pilates / Strength Classes, costs just €90

 - Pregnancy classes are run on a rolling basis, and can be joined at any time, subject to spaces!

 - If you are unsure what level would suit you, please call us and we can advise you!

 - Please note that parking is on a first come, first served basis.
 There is parking at the park and ride at Stillorgan luas stop, or you can come by luas and get off at Sandyford

 - Don’t miss out, sign up now by calling us on 01-2137000

 Don't just listen to us, hear what our class participants have to say about the classes here at Total Physio: